omfen/fenntech-internal-system/replit.md

 ### System Design Choices
 -   RESTful API design for backend.
 -   Multer for file uploads and pdf-parse for PDF text extraction.
--   Nodemailer for email integration (pricing reports and work order notifications).
+-   SendGrid for professional email delivery (pricing reports, quotations, invoices, and notifications).
 -   Client-side routing via Wouter.
 -   Form management with React Hook Form and Zod validation.
 -   Admin-only delete permissions across all entities with activity logging for security and accountability.